5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Now, that we've got the prep work out of the way, we can begin!

 ## <a name='iii.-extracting-data-from-the-codec-dump'></a>III.
 Extracting data from the Codec dump
-In order to create a routing of the audio inputs and outputs for macOS, we have to extract and convert data from the codec dump.
-To make the data easier to work with, we will visualize it so we have a schematic of the audio codec which makes routing easier than browsing through the text file of the codec dump.
+In order to route audio inputs and outputs for macOS, we need to analyze and work with data inside the Codec dump.
+To make the data easier to work with, we will use codec-graph to generate a schematic of the audio codec which makes routing audio much easier than working solely with the text file.

 ### Converting the Codec Dump
 1. Open the `codec_dump.txt` located in the "Codec-Graph" folder
 2. Delete the line: `AFG Function Id: 0x1 (unsol 1)` &rarr; otherwise the file conversions will fail!
 3. Save the file.
 4. Next, double-click `Convert_Dump`.
-5. This will start Codec-Graph (and perform one additional file conversion)
+5. This will start Codec-Graph (and perform an additional hex to decimal conversion)
 6. Press "N", hit enter
 7. Drag and drop the "codec_dump.txt" into the window and hit "Enter"
 8. Press "N", hit enter.
 This creates 3 new files inside the "output" folder:
 	- **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We need it since the data has to be entered in decimals in AppleAlC's .xml files.
 	- **`codecdump.svg`** – Schematic of the Codec.
 	- **`codecdumpdec.svg`** &rarr; Schematic of the Codec converted from hex to decimal.
 We will work with this primarily.
 You can open it in the web browser to view it in full size.
-5. Run PinConfigurator
+5. Nexz, run PinConfigurator
 6. Select "File > Open…" (⌘+O) and open "codec_dump.txt"
 7. This will extract the available audio sources from the Codec dump
 8. Select File > Export > **`verbs.txt`**.
 It will will be stored on the Desktop automatically.
-We will need it later.
+We may need it later.

 ## <a name='iv.-understanding-the-codec-schematic'></a>IV.
 Understanding the Codec schematic and signal flow
 Shown below is `codecdumpdec.svg`, a visual representation of the data inside the codec dump for the **Realtek ALC269VC** used in my Laptop.
 It shows the routing capabilities of the Audio Codec.
-Depending on the Codec used in your system, the schematic will look different!
+Depending on the Codec used in your system, the schematic will look different![^3]

 ![codec_dump_dec](https://user-images.githubusercontent.com/76865553/170470041-6a872399-d75a-4145-b305-b66e242a1b47.svg)

+[^3]: This repo contains some more Codec dumps with schematics you can check out.

 Form              | Function
 ------------------|-----------------------------------------------